Iterable/iterable-swift-sdk/README.md

 #### Changing the display interval between in-app messages

 To customize the time delay between successive in-app messages (default value of 30 seconds), set `IterableConfig.inAppDisplayInterval` to an appropriate value (in seconds).

-#### Migrating in-app messages from the previous version of the SDK

-If you are already using in-app messages, then you will have to make the following changes to your code:

-1. `spawnInAppNotification` is no longer needed and will fail to compile.
-In-app messages are now displayed automatically.
-2. Stop polling for in-app messages using a timer, etc. The SDK will issue a callback using `config.inAppDelegate` [as explained above](#overriding-whether-to-show-or-skip-a-particular-in-app-message).
-3. If you want to handle all in-app messages manually, as before these changes, define an `inAppHandler` on `IterableConfig`.
-It should return `InAppShowResponse.skip` to prevent in-app messages from showing automatically.
-It can call `getInAppManager().getMessages()` to get the messages and `getInAppManager().showMessage(message)` to show a specific message.

 ### Tracking custom events